CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 ## Description

 This dashboard provides the information required to analyse the health of the Cortex Innovation platform.
+It will display data based on the Time Range that has been specified.

+At the top of the page there is a description section.
+This section provides information about what the dashboard is reporting and what each of the filters are.
+The description is always collapsed by default.

-It is split into 5 main sections:
+The dashboard is then split into 5 main sections:

 - Overview
 - Availability